-People seem to talk about life when they walk, especially here in the woods which somehow feel very private – this day we heard: “She can’t get pregnant; I think she cut her hair much too short; the problem is she’s feeling lonely; we haven’t got to exchange yet; I think we’ll need to get the plumber out” – people seem willing to share things on walks, big and small; your thoughts come out into the open, time for a good natter.
+People seem to talk about life when they walk, especially here in the woods which somehow feel very private – this day we heard: “She can’t get pregnant; I think she cut her hair much too short; the problem is he’s feeling lonely; we haven’t got to exchange yet; I think we’ll need to get the plumber out” – people seem willing to share things on walks, big and small; your thoughts come out into the open, time for a good natter.

 After the Wood, we re-join the Parkland Walk, this time heading directly towards Alexandra Palace.
 This vast, slightly cumbersome, structure perched on the hill dates back to 1873 and was designed to serve as a public centre of recreation, education and entertainment and as north London’s counterpart to The Crystal Palace in south London.
 In 1936 it became the home of the world’s first regular public ‘high-definition’ television service, operated by the BBC.
 Now it’s mainly used for exhibitions, conferences and music concerts, but the radio and TV mast is still in use.

-Looking down from Alexandra Palace you get a truly bird’s eye view of London – on the right, the Shard and the London Eye; in the middle, Canary Wharf and its surrounding escort; and now to the left Stratford’s high rises and the ArcelorMittal Orbit in the Olympic Park.
+Looking down from Alexandra Palace you get a true bird’s eye view of London – on the right, the Shard and the London Eye; in the middle, Canary Wharf and its surrounding escort; and now to the left Stratford’s high rises and the ArcelorMittal Orbit in the Olympic Park.
 So much has changed on London’s skyline and, to me at least, that adds to the interest of the view and the sense of a metropolis.

 Alexandra Park (80 hectares, 198 acres) was originally designed by Alexander McKenzie (he also designed Finsbury Park) in 1863, as a park and pleasure ground.
 In 1900 an Act of Parliament created the Alexandra Palace and Park Trust, requiring the Trustees to maintain the Palace and Park and make them available for the free use and recreation of the public forever.
 The park now consists of a delightful mixture of informal woodland, open grassland, formal gardens and attractions such as the boating lake, cafés and the pitch-and-putt course.

 Our walk ends here – but if you have the energy, we strongly recommend you take the New River Walk at this stage, either back to Finsbury Park where we started, or all the way to Sadler’s Wells where the river terminates.
-The New River Walk can be joined by skirting down the south-east side of Alexandra Park and exiting by Gate 3, then turning left.
+The New River Walk can be joined by skirting down the south-east side of Alexandra Park and exiting by Gate 3, then turn left.